What are the different types of knee injections for bone on bone knees

 - Forty-one participants (48 knees) were involved in the research (66.7% women, with an average age of 61).

-Compared to the group treated with corticosteroid, PRP showed significant results for:
+Compared to the group treated with corticosteroids, PRP showed significant results for:

 - pain relief